Posted on October 01 2024

 Our own Scottish Highland Cycle Tour: 16 days; 1060 km; 11787vm (August-September 2018) staying in B&Bs and Hotels.
 A map of our Scotland Cycle is at the end of this blog.

 Our cycling adventures tend to be 6 weeks or longer to get fair value from the long-haul flights from Australia.
 This trip we decided to fly into and out of Edinburgh, Scotland from our State Capital of Perth in Western Australia.
 After our cycle in Scotland, we met with our good friend Tony in Edinburgh and headed further south into England.
 Here the 3 of us cycled the Coast to Coast from St Bees to Whitby.
-This part of the journey is covered in a separate blog.
 See Cycle Tour England Coast to Coast.

 Getting into the Scottish groove